umgbhalla/starred/README.md

 - [bigH/git-fuzzy](https://github.com/bigH/git-fuzzy) - interactive `git` with the help of `fzf`
 - [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) - 💻📖 Laws, Theories, Principles and Patterns that developers will find useful. #hackerlaws
 - [dzove855/Bash-web-server](https://github.com/dzove855/Bash-web-server) - A purely bash web server, no socat, netcat, etc...
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
-I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
+I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
 - [Bugswriter/arch-linux-magic](https://github.com/Bugswriter/arch-linux-magic) -
 - [Bugswriter/notflix](https://github.com/Bugswriter/notflix) - Notflix is a shell script to search and stream torrent.
 - [hxyro/rcli](https://github.com/hxyro/rcli) - Browse and download images from reddit.
 - [Blacksuan19/Dotfiles](https://github.com/Blacksuan19/Dotfiles) - various configurations for various packages
 - [lemnos/theme.sh](https://github.com/lemnos/theme.sh) - A script which lets you set your $terminal theme.
 - [calcom/docker](https://github.com/calcom/docker) - The Docker configuration for Cal.com is an effort powered by people within the community.
 Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
-Use at your own risk.
+Use at
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu
 - [SmartFinn/dotfiles](https://github.com/SmartFinn/dotfiles) - Dotfiles on my laptop.
 Feel free to steal something
 - [xero/dotfiles](https://github.com/xero/dotfiles) - ▒ rice ░░  custom linux config files